NennoMP/yup-docs-ita/README.md

 # Yup Docs Italian Version
 This repository is the result of the Italian translation of the official [Yup Docs](https://github.com/Yup-io/yup_docs).
-This task was available as a DAO Communitu quest on [ClickUp](https://app.clickup.com/).
+This task was available as a DAO Community quest on [ClickUp](https://app.clickup.com/).

 # Yup